DehydratedWater/qlora_semantic_extraction/readme.md

 4. I chose `datasets/scientific_papers` as it already provided a good base for summaries (i.e., Abstracts) and did not require me to iteratively summarize all the contents, which would require additional time.
 5. This project does not use ChatGPT or other external APIs; all processing was done locally on 2x3090RTX + some OrangePIs.
 The goal is to generate a fine-tuned model that can be hosted more cheaply, and also provide the same utility as this two-step LLaMA 13b process.
 OpenAI does not allow using the results of generation for fine-tuning other models; hence, all this data was generated locally with LLaMA 2, as the license permits improving LLaMA 2 with data generated with LLaMA 2.
 This is not perfect, but as long as I use `datasets/scientific_papers`, there is still the issue of licensing; it all will need to be regenerated in the future with a more open stack.
 6. The goal is to create a small 3B-7B model that can be used for the task of extracting entities and semantic relations, which may be run on a small ARM board like OrangePI, with minimal cost at a reasonable speed.
+7. I used LLaMA 2 Chat because, in the past, I was able to achieve the most stable results with that model.
+8. I set the temperature to 0.7 to allow the model to infer some missing information and generate better summaries, but the trade-off of using a non-zero temperature is more involved result cleanup.
+Still, almost 88% of the generated data had a fixable structure.

 ## Future Plans for the Project
 1. Fine-tune LLaMA 2 7B with synthetic data (try and evaluate the speed and quality of generation).